 Pregnant women are also routinely tested for sickle cell disease early in pregnancy.

-Read more about sickle cell disease, or download leaflets for parents whose child has sickle cell disease.
+Read more about sickle cell disease.

 About 1 in 2,500 babies born in the UK has cystic fibrosis.
 This inherited condition affects the digestion and lungs.